God in Christianity

 La Sainte Trinité, painting by Gustave Doré (1866).
 God the Father presents the body of Christ, his Divine Son, with the Holy Spirit visible as a dove at the top of the image.

-In Christianity, God (Note: Often referred to as "Yahweh" or "Jehovah") is the eternal, supreme being who created and preserves all things.
+In Christianity, God (also referred to as Yahweh, Jehovah, or the Lord) (Note: Yahweh and Jehovah are two ways of rendering the divine name YHWH (the Tetragrammaton), with "Jehovah" resulting from pairing its consonants with the vowels of Adonai, a Hebrew title commonly translated into English with small caps as "the ".) is the eternal, supreme deity who created and preserves all things.
 Christians believe in a monotheistic conception of God, which is both transcendent (wholly independent of, and removed from, the material universe) and immanent (involved in the material universe).
-Christians believe in a singular God that exists in a Trinity, which consists of three Persons: God the Father, God the Son, and God the Holy Spirit.
-Christian teachings on the transcendence, immanence, and involvement of God in the world and his love for humanity exclude the belief that God is of the same substance as the created universe (rejection of pantheism) but accept that God the Son assumed hypostatically united human nature, thus becoming man in a unique event known as "the Incarnation".
+Most Christians believe in a singular God that exists in a Trinity, which consists of three Persons: God the Father, God the Son (Jesus), and God the Holy Spirit.
+Some Christian teachings on the transcendence, immanence, and involvement of God in the world and his love for humanity exclude the belief that God is of the same substance as the created universe (that is, rejection of pantheism) but accept that God the Son assumed hypostatically united human nature, thus becoming man in a unique event known as "the Incarnation".

 Early Christian views of God were expressed in the Pauline epistles and the early Christian creeds, which proclaimed one God and the divinity of Jesus.
 (Note: One example is 1 Corinthians 8:5-6: "For even if there are so-called gods, whether in heaven or on earth (as indeed there are many 'gods' and many 'lords'), yet for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live.")
 Although some early sects of Christianity, such as the Jewish-Christian Ebionites, protested against the deification of Jesus, the concept of Jesus being one with God was accepted by the majority of Gentile Christians.
 This formed one aspect of the split of early Christianity and Judaism, as Gentile Christian views of God began to diverge from the traditional Jewish teachings of the time.